Nabataean Kingdom: Emergence

-The Antigonids' second attack was with an army of 4000 infantry and 4000 cavalry led by Antigonus's son, Demetrius "the Besieger".
-The Nabataean scouts spotted the marching enemy and used smoke signals to warn of the approaching Antigonid army.
-The Nabataeans dispersed their herds and possessions to guarded locations in harsh terrain - such as deserts and mountain tops - which would be difficult for the Antigonids to attack, and garrisoned "the rock" to defend what remained.
-The Antigonids attacked "the rock" through its "single artificial approach", but the Nabataeans managed to repulse the invading force.
-A Nabataean called out to Demetrius pointing out that Antigonid aggression made no sense, for the land was semi-barren and the Nabataeans had no desire to be their slaves.
-Realizing his limited supplies and the determination of the Nabataean fighters, Demetrius eventually was forced to accept peace, and withdraw with hostages and gifts.
-Demetrius drew Antigonus's displeasure for the peace, but this was ameliorated by Demetrius's reports of bitumen deposits in the Dead Sea, a valuable commodity that was essential for the embalming process.
+Antigonus' second attack was with an army of 4,000 infantry and 4,000 cavalry led by Antigonus' son Demetrius "the Besieger".
+The Nabataean scouts spotted the marching enemy and used smoke signals to warn of the approaching army.
+The Nabataeans dispersed their herds and possessions to guarded locations in harsh terrain—such as deserts and mountain tops—which would be difficult for the Demetrius to attack, and garrisoned "the rock" to defend what remained.
+Demetrius attacked "the rock" through its "single artificial approach", but the Nabataeans managed to repulse the invading force.
+A Nabataean called out to Demetrius pointing out that his aggression made no sense, for the land was semi-barren and the Nabataeans had no desire to be their slaves.
+Realizing his limited supplies and the determination of the Nabataean fighters, Demetrius accepted peace and withdrew with hostages and gifts.
+Demetrius drew Antigonus' displeasure for the peace, but this was ameliorated by Demetrius' reports of bitumen deposits in the Dead Sea, a valuable commodity.

 Antigonus sent an expedition, this time under Hieronymus of Cardia, to extract bitumen from the Dead Sea.
-A force of 6000 Arabs sailing on reed rafts approached Hieronymus's troops and killed them with arrows.
+A force of 6,000 Arabs sailing on reed rafts approached Hieronymus's troops and killed them with arrows.
 These Arabs were almost certainly Nabataeans.
 Antigonus thus lost all hope of generating revenue in that manner.
 The event is described as the first conflict caused by a Middle Eastern petroleum product.
 The series of wars among the Greek generals ended in a dispute over the lands of modern-day Jordan between the Ptolemies based in Egypt and the Seleucids based in Syria.
 The conflict enabled the Nabataeans to extend their kingdom beyond Edom.

-Diodorus mentions that the Nabataeans had attacked merchant ships belonging to the Ptolemies in Egypt at unspecified date, but were soon targeted by a larger force and "punished as they deserved".
-While it is unknown why the wealthy Nabataeans turned to piracy, one possible reason is that they felt that their trade interests were threatened by the understanding of the nature of monsoon in the Red Sea from the third century BC.
+Diodorus mentions that the Nabataeans had attacked merchant ships belonging to the Ptolemies in Egypt at an unspecified date, but were soon targeted by a larger force and "punished as they deserved".
+While it is unknown why the wealthy Nabataeans turned to piracy, one possible reason is that they felt that their trade interests were threatened by the gradual understanding of the nature of monsoon in the Red Sea from the 3rd century BC onward (see Periplus of the Erythraean Sea).